Introduction: Replacement of NiCd Battery With External Power Supply

 Step 1: Detaching the Battery

 First I detached the battery.
-Disassembling was easy.
+Disassembling of battery unit was easy.
 I unscrewed four long crews, took off the battery housing top, and removed the battery itself.

 Step 2: Removing the Battery